Ninlin/stockholm-street-names/process.md

 4. When I opened index.html everything was working!
 Now, I needed to do some modifications to the basemap in order to highlight the streets that I am mentioning in the text.

 ## Getting the data from OSM Overpass API
-In order to visualize the streets on the map I need to get a file that contains line geometries.
+In order to visualise the streets on the map I need to get a file that contains line geometries.
 The most natural place for this is OpenStreetMap's Overpass API.
 Initially I wanted to write the API call in Python and have everything as automated as possible, but got stuck and decided to follow a simpler path for this project.

 I went to overpass-turbo.eu and searched for "street" in the wizard to get the template query.
 ```